mguindanigroup/VBMultDirReg/README.md

 **Simulations**

-For p=q=50, run 50 repeated experiments.
 Data generating mechanism follows previous [work](https://github.com/duncanwadsworth/dmbvs) on Dirichlet Multinomial model.
-The R code for generating data is in ./data/R-code-simulate-data.R.
+The R code for generating data is in './data/R-code-simulate-data.R'.
 Running the R code will generate covariate as well as response data and write them into [h5 file](https://en.wikipedia.org/wiki/Hierarchical_Data_Format).
-We also provide simulated data file in ./data/rep_50_001.h5 and rep_50_01.h5 for overdispersion 0.01 and 0.1 respectively.
+We also provide simulated data file in './data/rep_50_001.h5' for overdispersion 0.01, and 'rep_50_01.h5' for overdispersion 0.1.

-To start running and to print [precision, recall, MCC, AUC, F1, ACC] after finishing each repeated experiments on simulated data, type:
+For p=q=50, run 50 repeated experiments.
+To start running and to return [precision, recall, MCC, AUC, F1, ACC] after finishing each repeated experiments on simulated data,
+type:

 ```